Current Planning Action Items and Recent Updates

 - The RAQC is standing up a new Indirect Sources Technical Work Group, which is meeting monthly beginning in September 2024.
 Please see the Work Group page for information about how to attend upcoming meetings.

-- Draft Modeling Protocol – Denver Metro/North Front Range 2025 Serious State Implementation Plan for the 2015 Ozone NAAQS (May 8, 2024).
-This document is open for an extended review and comment period until November 29, 2024.
-Subsequent versions will address comments submitted.
-Please send comments to Tom Moore (tmoore@raqc.org).
+- Draft Modeling Protocol – Denver Metro/North Front Range 2025 Serious State Implementation Plan for the 2015 Ozone NAAQS (updated October 2024).
+The current review period for the Draft Final Modeling Protocol is over and the document will be finalized in mid-2025 to support the Attainment Plan submittal at that time.
+Please direct any questions or comments to Tom Moore (tmoore@raqc.org).

 Why Is Air Quality Planning Important?